BakersDozenBagels/ktanecrazyspeak/README.md

 Inspired by the wonderful game Outer Wilds (Go play it!)

-Thank you to my testers GhostSalt and RazorBlade
+Thank you to my testers GhostSalt, RazorBlade, and Jakob